EscVM/Edge_TPU_Face_Mask_Detection/README.md

 Once started, search on your browser [](localhost:8080).
 Login with the username and password 'admin'/'admin' (what else👀?).

-# 3.0 Train and Optimized a New Mask Detector
+# 3.0 Train and Optimize a New Mask Detector

 Coming soon...